-SharePoint Online has the feature which enables us to create the site for people residing in different regions of the world and speaking different languages.
-The feature is the MUI (Multilingual User Interface) enabling the users to view the site in the preferred language rather than using the default language which was selected at the site creation time.
-The feature supports displaying the elements of user interface in different language.
-The user created content is not translated to preferred language.
-Lists, document libraries, menus, controls, content types, list columns, etc. are supported by SharePoint to be viewed in different languages.
-SharePoint Online has the support where along with the user interface elements, SPFx (i.e. SharePoint Framework) webparts can be localized and viewed in the preferred language.
-The customized SharePoint Framework webparts has the capability of multilingual feature.
-The webpart needs to be developed once and will render content in different language based on the user’s language preference.
-The main aspect of the blog is to demonstrate how the SPFx webpart can be localized in French language.
+SharePoint Online has a feature that enables SharePoint developers to create a site for people residing in different world regions and speaking different languages.
+The feature is the MUI (Multilingual User Interface), enabling the users to view the site in the preferred language rather than using the default language, which was selected at the site creation time by SharePoint development company.
+The feature supports displaying the elements of the user interface in different languages.
+The user-created content is not translated to the preferred language.
+Lists, document libraries, menus, controls, content types, list columns, etc., are supported by SharePoint to be viewed in different languages.
+SharePoint Online has the support where along with the user interface elements, SPFx (i.e., SharePoint Framework) web parts can be localized and viewed in the preferred language.
+The customized SharePoint Framework web parts have the capability of multilingual features.
+The web part needs to be developed once and will render content in different languages based on the user’s language preference.
+The main aspect of the blog is to demonstrate to SharePoint developers how the SPFx web part can be localized in the French language.

-- Build your custom SPFx webpart by following the steps in this link or else you can also consult our Sharepoint Development team.
+- Build your custom SPFx web part by following the steps in this link, or else you can also consult our Sharepoint Framework Development company.

-- After creation of the SPFx webpart, open the solution in any code editor.
+- After the creation of the SPFx web part, open the solution in any code editor.
 To open the code in Visual Studio Code, execute “code .” in the command prompt.

-- Locate the locfolder which contains the en-us.js file by default.
-The default language for SPFx webpart is English.
+- Locate the locfolder, which contains the en-us.js file by default.
+The default language for the SPFx web part is English.

-- By default, the en-us.js file contains few strings in key-value pair in English.
+- By default, the en-us.js file contains a few strings in key-value pairs in English.

-- For each locale that one want to add to the webpart, a js file named in lowercase of locale is added in loc folder.
+- For each locale that one wants to add to the web part, a js file named in the lowercase of the locale is added in the loc folder.

-- Consider here the webpart is to be developed for French language.
-Add the fr-fr.js file inside loc folder.
+- Consider here the web part is to be developed for the French language.
+Add the fr-fr.js file inside the loc folder.

 Note: Only the text is translated to French.
-While the keys will remain same.
+While the keys will remain the same.

-- Access the locale strings in main ts file of the webpart.
+- Access the locale strings in the main ts file of the web part.

-- While testing the webpart in workbench, the webpart will render in the default English language.
+- While testing the web part in the workbench, the web part will render in the default English language.

-Example: Run gulp serve –locale=fr-fr for French language.
+Example: Run gulp serve –locale=fr-fr for the French language.

-- Deploy the webpart and view the output.
-By default, the webpart will be rendered in English language.
+- Deploy the web part and view the output.
+By default, the web part will be rendered in the English language.